Abernachy/LearningFolder/javascript/Express/express notes.md

 # Example code

-Please be aware, future me, these were done before I refactored the code, if I even did that at all, lols.
-Also, do something nice for the wife, if you are still reading this.
+Also, do something nice for the wife, if you are still reading this in the future or referencing for shit.
 ```
 // This is from the Galvanize back end project I did.

-onst express = require('express')
+const express = require('express')
 const knex = require('knex')(require('./knexfile.js')["development"]);
 const cors = require('cors')
 const app = express()